Stanford-NavLab/gnss_lib_py/README.md

   * The `utils` directory contains utilities used to handle GNSS measurements, time conversions, visualizations, satellite simulation, file operations, etc.
-  * Currently, the following data visualization tools are available in the `utils` directory:

-        * Skyplot: showing the movement of GNSS satellites during the elapsed time of the provided `NavData` class.
-        * Metric plotting: allows you to plot a specific array of data from the `NavData` class
-        * Metric plotting by constellation: allows you to plot a specific array of data but broken up by individual constellations and signal types.
-        * Residual plotting: specifically optimized for plotting residuals.

 Installation
 ------------